A1Liu/gone/README.md

 ## Features
 All of these are todo.

+- Generators from Python/Rust unstable
+- For loops from Java
+- Closures from Go
-- Logging/printing from go's interface.
+- Logging/printing from Go
 - Structs from Go
 - Enums from Rust
 - Pattern matching from Rust
-- For loops from Jai
-- Type inference from Rust/Jai
+- Simple type inference
 - Checked type casting from Java and Go
 - Meta-classes from Zig/Jai
 - Reflection from Java